Betterez/btrz-pdf/docs/index.md

 ## Restrictions

-The documents generated only use Helvetica fonts.
+The documents generated only uses Helvetica fonts.

 ## Methods